WATCH Video! vimeo.com/user1635295/religionclub

-Beirne - Singing, bass guitar, pedal synthesizers, Moog, and acoustic guitar strumming...sometimes all at the same time... and singapore curry rice noodles.
+Beirne - Singing, bass guitar, electric guitar, pedal synthesizers, Moog, and acoustic guitar strumming...sometimes all at the same time... and singapore curry rice noodles.
 By day he's a director/designer, best know for creating the open to "the Colbert Report" on comedy central.

 Drew "Android" Scholz - Guitars, slide Guitar and guitar that sounds like an old organ, and very spicy shrimp wonton dumplings.
 By day he fights for the rights of the common and not-so-common people.